 Elecnor decided to group its activity in the civil engineering, building and hydraulic works sector into a specific business area, through the company Ehisa Construcciones y Obras, acquired in 2001, the same year in whichDeimos Space, the head company of what is today Elecnor Deimos, was incorporated.

-In short, a long history of continuous growth and diversification which have turned Elecnor, with nearly 60 years of history, into a benchmark business group within its numerous business sectors.
+In short, a long history of continuous growth and diversification which have turned Elecnor, with more than 60 years of history and a presence in more than 50 countries, into a benchmark business group within its numerous business sectors.